Cognitive Behavioral Therapy in Chicago

-If you’re familiar with psychology, you’ve probably heard of the term “cognitive behavioral therapy,” or CBT, developed with the aim of changing the way people think about their problems.
+If you’re familiar with psychology, you’ve probably heard of the term “cognitive behavioral therapy,” sometimes shortened to CBT.
+In a nutshell, this therapeutic approach was developed with the goal of changing the way people think about their problems.

-With good CBT practices, people who struggle with depression, anxiety, post-traumatic stress, and other life challenges can find relief from negative thinking patterns.
+With good CBT practices, individuals who struggle with depression, anxiety, post-traumatic stress, and other life challenges can find REAL relief from negative thinking patterns.

-As part of my work as a counselor, I use mostly CBT techniques.
-This includes CBT offshoots, including Acceptance and Commitment Therapy, otherwise known as ACT.
+As part of my work as a counselor in Chicago, I use mostly CBT techniques.
+This includes CBT offshoots, like Acceptance and Commitment Therapy, otherwise known as ACT.

 CBT is Strength and Skill-Based